 Be aware, though, that depending upon the sector, you may not want to apply all enhancements.

 For instance, if your living room is in the northwest corner of the house, then it would not be advisable to add candles to the south corner of the living room because an open flame in the northwest sector of the home is very dangerous.
-Instead, you could add a red color, a small plant or flowers to stimulate this sector.
+Instead, you could add a lamp, red color, a small plant or flowers to stimulate this sector.

 5 Steps to Activate Your Living Room Feng Shui